izsuchit/CoursePortal/README.md

 ## Contribution
 SUCHIT KUMAR

-## It is a simple course portal that only access after authentication.
-It contains login/signup form
-with facebook and google
+#### It is a simple course portal that only access after authentication.
+It contains login/signup with facebook and google

 ### Frontend
 - HTML